How to Integrate Supabase Auth with Astro: Complete Guide

 Troubleshooting

 User is null even after login: The @supabase/ssr package relies on cookies being set correctly.
 Make sure your setAll function in the client factory actually calls cookies.set() for each cookie.
-Also verify you are using getUser() (which validates the token server-side) and not getSession() (which only reads the local token).
+Also verify you are using getUser(), which revalidates the token against the Auth server, and not getSession(), which only reads the local token.
+The current Supabase server-side guide goes a step further and recommends getClaims(), which verifies the JWT signature against your project's published public keys on every call, so it is the strongest choice for protecting pages and data inside server code.

 Cookies not persisting across requests: Check that your Astro adapter supports cookie manipulation.
 The Node.js adapter works by default.
 If deploying to Cloudflare or Vercel, use their respective adapters.